acrosdale/OOP-/SQL/README.md

 # Introduction

-  The SQL:DB contain a Semi-functional SQL database coded in C++.
+  The SQL:DB contain a functional SQL database coded in C++.
 It contain the general SQL DB functional such SELECT,FROM,WHERE,GROUPBY,SUM etc.

 # General Information